-When it comes to agriculture education, some programs—like Future Farmers of America (FFA)— have been in place for decades.
+When it comes to agriculture education, some programs—like the National FFA Organization— have been in place for decades.
 Other programs—such as the Farm to School (F2S) program, which emphasizes connections between schools and local farms or greenhouses—have more recently risen to the fore.

 “I think the idea of ‘farm-to-school’ has really started to take off in the last 15-20 years,” says Jeff Hicken, an Agriculture, Food, and Natural Resource Consultant at Wisconsin’s Department of Public Instruction (DPI).
 “It’s being highlighted now more than it has been in the past, and schools are investing in state of the art greenhouses, gardens outside – the ability to produce onsite.”